tylerqi/gateway-wifi-setup/README.md

 ```

 By default, my Edison was already running an HTTP server on port 80,
-so this vaani.setup server was not able to run.
+so this server was not able to run.
 I disabled the
 edison_config server like this:

 ```